danielsGitStuff/mel/README.md

   - one cannot emphasize enough how slow it is!
   - renaming a DocumentFile cannot handle `?` in the new name: it will escape to `_`
   - there is no creation time for files
+  - with Android 10 you have absolutely no access outside of the app's private directory using `java.io.File`.
+But there is more to it.
+  It also restricts the usage of shell commands to your private directory.
+Plus, executing programs like `find` leads to wrong(==empty) results instead of throwing errors.
+  That makes shell commands pretty much useless.
+  - `ContentResolver.query()` ignores Uri queries and selections (like you do in SQL).
+But only in most cases.
+And there is no documentation on that.
+    - Of course, it ignores sort order as well, mostly
 - databasing is different
   - your API is similar to that of jdbc but different, so your must manufacture an abstraction layer if you want your stuff to run with both
   - you only got 4 data types: Long, Double, String, byte[]